ParishBen/nyc-bands-showcase/README.md

 Next execute rails s -p 9000.
 RAILS server should be running on Port 9000.
 Then cd into the front end and run 'npm install' to install all dependencies.
+Run node src/theSpoilerBoilerplate.js to get the Express server running on port 8888 for Spotify API auth.
-Now run npm start to startup the web application to your browser & then navigate to localhost:3000!
+Now run npm start to startup the web application to your browser & then navigate to localhost:3000!n

 Signup & go!
 </li>